marcellothiry/feature-flags/README.md

 ### Publishing

-Before following these steps, make sure you have your project already pushed to a remote repo.
+Before following these steps, the remote repository must already exist.
 Lerna has options to skip git commands as tagging and pushing, but we are not covering this here.

-To install Verdaccio globally (take a look at its main page to other options), run the command:
+To install Verdaccio globally (look at its main page to other options), run the command:

 ```
 npm install --location=global verdaccio
 ```

 Now run verdaccio in a terminal.
-If you are using the default options, it must be running at http://localhost:4873).
-And before using Lerna to publish our packages, run the following commands:
+If the default options are being used, it must be running at http://localhost:4873).
+Before using Lerna to publish the packages, run the following commands:

 ```
 npm adduser --registry http://localhost:4873
 npm config set @fflags:registry http://localhost:4873
 ```

-Now, you can just run:
+Now, just run:

 ```
 npx lerna publish
 ```

 Choose between the versioning options and confirm.
-That's it, your packages should be updated in our local registry and a new release should appear in your git repository.
-If you prefer, you can follow this steps at the end of our video series part 4.
+That's it, the packages should be updated in the local registry and a new release should appear in the git repository.
+We have this steps explained at the end of our video series part 4.

 ### Part 1 ([v0.0.1](https://github.com/marcellothiry/feature-flags/releases/tag/v0.0.1))